NVIDIAGameWorks/kaolin/docs/notes/checkpoints.rst

     kaolin-dash3d --logdir=$KAOLIN_ROOT/tests/samples/timelapse/notexture/ --port=8080

 ..
-Caution:: Dash3d is still an experimental feature under active development.
-It only supports **triangle meshes** and **pointclouds** and cannot yet visualize colors, ids or textures.
+Caution:: Dash3d is an experimental feature.
+It only supports **triangle meshes** and **pointclouds** and cannot visualize colors, ids or textures.
 The web client was tested the most on `Google Chrome <https://www.google.com/chrome/>`_.
-We welcome your early feedback on our `github <https://github.com/NVIDIAGameWorks/kaolin/issues>`_!